 The CryENGINE 1 uses a script system for the shaders to combine textures in different ways while producing visual effects.
 It supports real-time per pixel lighting, bumpy reflections, refractions, volumetric glow effects, animated textures, transparent computer displays, and shiny surfaces.

 To visualize terrain, CryENGINE 1 uses an advanced heightmap system and polygon reduction to create massive, realistic environments with view distances of up to 2 km!

-A combination of precalculated real time shadows, stencil shadows and lightmaps is used to produce a dynamic environment.
-It includes high-resolution, correct perspective, and volumetric smooth-shadow implementations for dramatic and realistic indoor shadowing and supports advanced particles technology and any kind of volumetric lighting effects on particles.
+The engine's physics system supports character inverse kinematics, vehicles, rigid bodies, liquid, cloth, and soft body effects.
+A combination of precalculated real-time shadows, stencil shadows, and lightmaps is used to produce a dynamic environment.
+It includes high resolution, correct perspective, and volumetric smooth shadow implementations for dramatic and realistic indoor shadowing.
+It also supports advanced particles technology and any kind of volumetric lighting effects on particles.

 The CryENGINE's AI system enables team-based AI and script-defined AI behavior.
 It offers the ability to create custom enemies and behaviors without touching the C++ code.